 Chalk dust and strong odors.
 These can act as irritants, worsening allergy symptoms.

 Encourage your child to tell her teacher if she thinks something is making her sneeze and sniffle.
 Follow up the next time you speak to the teacher.

 5. Learn About the School's Policy on Medications

 Find out its stance on having medications at school.
 Teach your child what to do when he needs to use meds during the day.
 Be sure the school nurse and teachers know what needs to be done, especially if your child is prescribed an epinephrine auto-injection pen (generic or Adrenaclick, Auvi-Q, EpiPen, Symjepi).

 6. Prepare for Potential Flares

 Consider which situations may make your child's allergies worse, and plan ahead.

-For example, if outdoor activities like recess and sports may be a problem, especially on high-pollen days, taking allergy medications before school may be the solution.
+For example, if outdoor activities like recess and sports are be a problem, especially on high-pollen days, taking allergy medications before school may be the solution.

 On days when pollen counts are high, even being in the classroom may aggravate your child's allergies.
 Ask her teachers if it's possible to close the windows on those days.